 While I love horror as a genre in any form, I admit I don’t read as much of it as I would like.
-And when I do read it, I find I’m disappointed that things just weren’t as scary or twisted as I wanted them to be.
+And when I do read it, I find I’m disappointed that things aren’t as scary or twisted as I want them to be.
 Maybe my expectations are just too high.
-I’m 100% that bitch reader.
+I’m 100% that book bitch.
 But I am making an

 concerted effort to read more horror until I find my lane in the genre.

-The main character of Felix was a little overwrought in how skeptical he was of everything, and his extreme rationalizing aided in creating a slower atmosphere for me.
+The main character of Felix was a little overwrought in how skeptical he was of everything, and his extreme rationalizing created a slower atmosphere.
 Scary moments were consistently downplayed, sucking the spooky guts out of the story and lending itself to my question of if anything truly scary was going to happen because any time I thought something creepy was afoot, Felix came in and just Debbie Downer’ed all over the place.

 He’s a dream killer, is what he is.

 But, at the same time, this overly skeptical take on the haunted house story was fresh (for me) and different and believable, if not insistent.
-It kept me intrigued enough to keep paying attention to the more mundane elements.
-Because seriously, was anything really scary ever going to happen?
-There was only one way to find out.
-PAY ATTENTION.
+It kept me intrigued enough to pay attention to the more mundane elements.
+Because seriously, was anything really scary ever going to happen!?
+There was only one way to find out – keep reading.